 “Ambassador Jumeau is a respected global leader.
 His work over the years has elevated the issues of the impacts to climate change on small developing islands at the international levels,” said Dr. Robert A. Underwood, UOG President.

 For more information you may contact Elvie Tyler, Sustainability Coordinator at firstname.lastname@example.org or call the Center for Island Sustainability at 734-0478.

-The University of Guam Center for Island Sustainability’s 5th Regional Conference on Island Sustainability will once again showcase the Green Dream Home High School Competition.
-This competition engages students at the High School academic level in designing and developing a sustainable model home suitable for island communities in our region.
+The University of Guam Center for Island Sustainability’s 5th Regional Conference on Island Sustainability once again showcased the Green Dream Home High School Competition.
+This competition engaged students at the High School academic level in designing and developing a sustainable model home suitable for island communities in our region.
 Student teams from our local high schools are tasked with planning, designing, and constructing unique sustainable homes with a consideration of our island’s unique location and environment.
 The competition incorporates science, technology, engineering, math, art and writing.

-All these subjects are considered by students who are participating in the Green Dream Home competition and prepares them for higher education and jobs in the real world as it relates to sustainable development.
+All these subjects are considered by students who participated in the Green Dream Home competition and prepares them for higher education and jobs in the real world as it relates to sustainable development.
 This year’s competition will showcase a total of 16 models from 9 high schools on Guam.
 The public is invited to view the models on Monday, April 14, 2014 at the Hyatt Regency Guam Ball Room beginning at 8 a.m. – 12 p.m.
 During the competition, students are tasked with presenting their sustainable home models to a panel of judges beginning at 1pm – 5pm.
 Students are judged on a number of criteria such as the use of sustainable technologies, creativity, realistic appeal and presentation.